2016 United States elections

 Wall Street banks and other big financial institutions spent a record $2 billion trying to influence the 2016 United States elections.
+In the presidential election, Clinton outspent Trump approximately two-to-one.

 Issues

 Trump's right-wing populist nationalist campaign, which promised to "Make America Great Again" and opposed political correctness, illegal immigration, and many United States free-trade agreements garnered extensive free media coverage due to Trump's inflammatory comments.
 Clinton emphasized her extensive political experience, denounced Trump and many of his supporters as a "basket of deplorables", bigots and extremists, and advocated the expansion of President Obama's policies; racial, LGBT, and women's rights; and inclusive capitalism.

 Russian interference

 The United States government's intelligence agencies concluded the Russian government interfered in the 2016 United States elections.
 A joint US intelligence review stated with high confidence that, "Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election.
 In May 2019, Republican Florida Governor Ron DeSantis announced Russians hacked voting databases in two Florida counties prior to the 2016 presidential election and no election results were compromised.